bartbilliet/BotFramework-FreshDeskChannel/README.md

   ```

 ## Upcoming features
-- Allow for delayed bot responses (for example when human confirmation is required before the bot sends a response back)
-- Allow conversation termination when either a human agent is assigned, or the ticket status is marked as resolved
+- Send custom activities to the bot when the ticket assignment or status is updated
-- Hand off ticket to human